List of electronic literature authors, critics, and works

-This is a list of electronic literature authors and works (that originate from digital environments), and its critics.
+This is a list of electronic literature resources..
 Electronic literature is a literary genre consisting of works of literature that originate within digital environments.
 It can also be defined as those works using a digital element as an integral part of the work (essential to convey the meaning of the piece).
 This list is specific and exclusive to literature and works originally published electronically, and does not include works published in book format only, web blogs, newspapers, directories, etc. However, this list may include works that have been published both electronically and in print.